kalvir781/kalv/cv/index.md

 ## Vancouver, BC.

 ### Kalv Consulting - 2011
-DayDiary - 2011 - Founded a product to store all your digital photos, notes, videos into a one feed diary.
+2011 - DayDiary - Founded a product to store all your digital photos, notes, videos into a one feed diary.
 A service to store all your family memories.
-RSS Hero - 2011 - Founded RSS reading service, to index millions of RSS feeds for users to replace Google Reader shutdown.
+2011 - RSS Hero - Founded RSS reading service, to index millions of RSS feeds for users to replace Google Reader shutdown.
 For those that wanted to read news articles via RSS and a social sharing service to allow collaboration on contextual subjects.
-FamSnaps - 2012 - a service to host photos and videos after MobileMe shutdown.

-### Redhand 2011
+2011 - Investigating aggregation of all TV shows being watched for a one feed, working with latest Google TV platform released on Android.
-Making tablets security camera products.
+2011 - Redhand - Making tablets security camera products.
 Allowing for capturing video footage and detecting movement.
 Built out the Rails infrastructure for the mobile client applications.
+2012 - FamSnaps - a service to host photos and videos after MobileMe shutdown.

 ### Caliper - 2011 - 2012
 First JavaScript error collection and performance monitoring service for early JavaScript front end applications written in [BackboneJS](https://backbonejs.org).
+Working with early adoptors of Javascript application development such as RDIO and NewRelic.
+Pitching to investors on Sandhill road such as a16z and Bessemer (BVP)

 ### Brewhouse 2012 - 2018
 Founded leading Canada Ruby development Agency.
 To work with growing tech companies such as Loft47, [Clio](https://www.clio.com/), CommandWear & Mobify.